whosonfirst/go-whosonfirst-pip-v2/README.md

 ## Filters

 There are 6 different filters, divided in to two classes, for limiting results.
 The two classes are: placetypes and existential flags.

-There is one placetype flag (called `placetype`) which is defined as a valid placetype string and five existential flags: `current`, `deprecated`, `ceased`, `superseded` and `superseding`.
+There is one placetype flag (called `placetype`) which is defined as a valid placetype string.

+There are five existential flags: `current`, `deprecated`, `ceased`, `superseded` and `superseding`.
 An existential flag can be defined as true or false (`1` or `0` respectively) or unknown (`-1`).